 The reality is people who apply for these benefits have a true need.
 The waiting game for many is almost unbearable and frankly, in many instances, it makes little sense to an outsider.
 When there are definitive medical issues that have been more than adequately documented, it can be hard to understand why the delays are so long.
 A disability lawyer willing to fight on your behalf can make a world of difference.
 We invite you to contact our offices today to learn more about what Jeff Hensley can do for your disability claim.
-To discuss your eligibility for Social Security benefits, contact our law offices at 727-781-3433.
+To discuss your eligibility for Social Security benefits, contact our slip and fall lawyers at 727-781-3433.

 The best!!!
 The Law Office of Jeffrey Hensley PA stuck by me through this long drawn out case and was always there to answer my questions!!
 Hopefully I never need this amazing team for anything else but if I do they will be my first call!